rconan/skycover/readme.md

 leaves its range.
 This backtracking ability is simulated in the program, and as usual probe collisions and obscuration are taken into account.

+The fourth command line argument tells the program whether or not you want the coordinates of each probe and obscuration to be printed out at every valid configuration.
+For the non-tracking test, this results in a single frame of animation per valid configuration.
+For the tracking test, this results in 60 frames of animation per valid configuration.

+When using the --print option, it's a good idea to redirect output to some output file.
+Example

+     ./skycov --4probe --gclef --track --print 14 15 10 > sky.out

+Since the resulting probability will be printed to stderr, you get your answer and the printed coordinates in separate locations.

+## Running a full test

+I've include two scripts, <b>run4probe.sh</b> and
+<b>runphasing.sh</b>, that will test a whole range of magnitudes at
+once. <b>run4probe.sh</b> tests all possible wfs/gdr magnitude pairs between 13 and 19, inclusive. <b>runphasing.sh</b> tests all wfs magnitudes between 13 and 19.
+The 4probe script takes the same arguments as the skycov executable, minus the simulation type and given magnitudes.

+    ./run4probe <--gclef | --m3> <--notrack | --track> <nfiles>

+The phasing script takes only the number of files to test, as the phasing configuration must use M3 and does not do tracking.

+    ./runphasing <nfiles>

+## Probe geometry

+The four probes are identical in shape, and are described by the polygon files 'probe_slider_body.txt', 'probe_slider_shaft.txt', and 'probe_baffle_tube.txt'.
+Each file contains one of three polygons that make up the probe's geometry.
+The probe described as these polygons is rotated about the origin to describe the other three probes.

+There are two reasons the probes are described as multiple polygons.
+First, the baffle tube extends and contracts based on the radial distance of the probe's star from the origin.
+Second, the polygon intersection algorithm used by the program cannot handle concave shapes.